Powerlifting: Developments in equipment and rules

 As new equipment was developed, it came to distinguish powerlifting federations from one another.
-Weight belts and knee wraps (originally simple Ace bandages) predated powerlifting, but in 1983 John Inzer invented the first piece of equipment distinct to powerlifters—the bench shirt.
+Weightlifting belts and knee wraps (originally simple Ace bandages) predated powerlifting, but in 1983 John Inzer invented the first piece of equipment distinct to powerlifters—the bench shirt.
 Bench shirts and squat/deadlift suits (operating on the same principle) became ubiquitous in powerlifting, but only some federations adopted the latest and most supportive canvas, denim, and multiply polyester designs, while others such as the IPF maintained more restrictive rules on which supportive equipment could be used.
-The Monolift, a rack in which the bar catches swing out and eliminate the walkout portion of the squat, was invented by Ray Madden and first used in competition in 1992.
+The Monolift, a rack in which the bar catchers swing out and eliminate the walkout portion of the squat, was invented by Ray Madden and first used in competition in 1992.
 This innovation was adopted by some federations and forbidden in others.
 Other inventions included specialized squat bars and deadlift bars, moving away from the IPF standard of using the same bar for all three lifts.

 The rules of powerlifting have also evolved and differentiated.
 For example, in ADFPA/USAPL competition, the "press" command on the bench press was used, not used, and then used again, following a 2006 IPF motion to reinstate this rule.
 IPF rules also mandate a "start" command at the beginning of the bench press.
 Many other federations, for example, the Natural Athlete Strength Association (NASA), have never used the "start" command.
 As a further example of diversifying rules of performance, in 2011 the Southern Powerlifting Federation (SPF) eliminated the "squat" command at the beginning of the squat.
-Most federations also now allow the sumo variation of the deadlift, which varies with the feet being considerably wider apart and some tension taken off the lower spine being taken up by the legs.
+Most federations also now allow the sumo deadlift, which the athletes foot position is outside their grip position.
 Many communities and federations do not class the sumo variation as a technical deadlift.

-Another rule change into effect from the IPF, is the bench press depth rule, established in 2022 and coming into effect at the start of 2023.
+Another rule change into effect from the IPF, is the bench press elbow depth rule, established in 2022 and into effect at the start of 2023.
 This rule, similar to squat depth, requires the bottom surface of the elbows to be in line with or below the top surface of the shoulder joint.